Since its inception, the war on drugs has disproportionately affected minority Americans far more than white Americans.

 A common defense for these types of statistics is that drug charges are often used to lock people up for other crimes.
 As Vox's Dara Lind wrote, "One theory for this: In many cases, police have used drug crime as a proxy for violent crime.
 It's much easier for a prosecutor to guarantee a conviction on a drug charge — where there's physical evidence that the defendant had drugs — than on a violent charge, where proving what happened is more complicated.
 And police target drug enforcement in high-violence neighborhoods, which are overwhelmingly black and Latino."

-Whatever the intention, the disproportionate arrests and incarceration rates — supposedly for violent crimes that can't even be proven in court — has clearly detrimental effects on minority communities.
+Whatever the intention, the disproportionate arrests and incarceration rates — supposedly for violent crimes that can't even be proven in court — have clearly detrimental effects on minority communities.
 A study published in the journal Sociological Science found boys with imprisoned fathers are much less likely to possess the behavioral skills needed to succeed in school by the age of five, starting them on a vicious path known as the school-to-prison pipeline.